microsoft/verona/docs/opsem.md

     φ′ = φ[x↦{object: π, field: final}]

 // TODO: regions put in a behavior need to set a parent to prevent them being put anywhere else.
-// what if z* contains multiple objects in the same region, and that region has no parent? x ∉ φ 𝛽 ∉ χ π ∉ χ
+// what if z* contains multiple objects in the same region, and that region has no parent? is that ok?
+// stack_rc isn't going to 0 here, as it's being moved to the new thread. x ∉ φ 𝛽 ∉ χ π ∉ χ